is6769/unik/README.md

 Repository for university practices.
-All is written on Java 22/23.
+All is made with Java 22/23.